cutaway-security/ics-summit-2025-osint-workshop/task5.md

 4. Review the results.
 Extract them by copying to the clipboard or downloading the CSV or JSON file.

 FUTURE TESTING: The tool provides the ability to `Check Status` for each of the subdomains.
 Clicking on the `Check Status` button enables the `Status` column.
 Each FQDN needs to be check individually by clicking the `Check` button.

+### Certificate Analysis

+Online services require secure communications.
+These secure communications require Transport Security Layer (TLS) certificates that are associated with the company's domain.
+Most organizations will generate a specific certificate for each online asset rather than using a wildcard certificate to cover all of the first-level subdomains.
+A search for issued certificates can provide details about online asset like remote access servers.

+The online tool [crt.sh](https://crt.sh/){:target="_blank"}, by [Sectigo](https://www.sectigo.com/){:target="_blank"}, maintains a list of issued certificates over time.
+It can be used to list all of the certificates for a specific target.

+1. Access the [crt.sh](https://crt.sh/){:target="_blank"} site and enter your target's domain into the search text box.

+2. Click the `Search` button.

+3. Review the results and add relevant information about ICS / OT related hosts to your notes.
+Export the results to XLSX, if you prefer.

 ### Reverse DNS Lookup